Arize-ai/open-inference-spec/README.md

 ## Model Types / Use-Cases

-Open Inference is designed to capture
+Open Inference is designed to capture records for a variety of model types and use-cases.
+The following is a list of model types and use-cases that Open Inference is designed to capture.

 Natural Language Processing